deltazefiro/bdapt/IMPL.md

   * `new`, `add` and `sync`
     1. Check or create bundle definition from `bundles.json`
     2. Sync the bundle.
-    3. Run `sudo apt install -f` to handle dependencies:
-       * Do not use `-y` flag on apt unless we get `-y` flag from `bdapt` command line
-       * Forward apt's output to the user for confirmation
-       * On failure or cancellation: **keep the updated `bundles.json`**, prompt user to fix or remove the bundle manually
   * `rm`
     1. Check if the bundle definition exists in `bundles.json`, load or raise an error.
     2. Sync the bundle with the new definition.